amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

 goes out of the screen on the right or the left, it never comes back and the game is over.
 You might not even see that at all, as the ball might be already outside of the screen when the window comes up.
 You might have to dramatically reduce `BALL_VELOCITY_X` in order to see that in action.
-This obviously isn't a good solution for actual game.
+This obviously isn't a good solution for an actual game.
 To fix that problem and better see what's happening we have to spawn the ball with a slight delay.

 ## Spwaning ball with a delay

 The ball now spawns and moves off screen instantly when the game starts.
-This might be disorienting, as you might be thrown into the game and loose your first point before you had the time to notice.
+This might be disorienting, as you might be thrown into the game and lose your first point before you had the time to notice.
-We also have to give some time for the operating system and the renderer to initialise the window before the game starts.
-Usually you would have a separate state with a game menu, so this isn't an issue.
+We also have to give some time for the operating system and the renderer to initialize the window before the game starts.
+Usually, you would have a separate state with a game menu, so this isn't an issue.
 Our pong game throws you right into the action, so we have to fix that problem.

 Let's delay the first time the ball spawns.
 This is also a good opportunity to use our game state